-4.7 Technical Requirements
+4.5 Technical Requirements

-The Authority shall publish technical specifications with which various types of equipment must comply.
-In the absence of a relevant specification, the Authority may specify technical requirements on a case-by-case basis.
-For a certificate to be granted by the Authority, it is required that the equipment:
+The Authority shall publish the technical specifications with which various types of equipment must comply.
+In the absence of a relevant particular specification, the Authority may specify technical requirements on a case-by-case basis.
+For a certificate to be granted by the Authority, it is required, in accordance with Section 48(1) of the Act, that the equipment:

-- 1. Be electrically safe for users, subscribers and the employees of the telecommunications system operators and the public. - 2.
-Be electromagnetically compatible with other equipment to which it will be connected to and/or with which it will be used. - 3.
-Be fitted with a device which will protect the telecommunications system it is a part of, or to which it is connected, against electrical, electromagnetic or other damage. - 4.
-Make efficient use of the RF spectrum where applicable. - 5.
-Be capable of interworking with other telecommunications equipment.
+- 1. be electrically safe for users, subscribers, employees of the telecommunications system operators and the public. - 2. be electromagnetically compatible with other equipment to which it will be connected and/or with which it will be used. - 3. be fitted with a device which will protect the telecommunications system it is a part of, or to which it is connected, against electrical, electromagnetic or other damage. - 4. make efficient use of the RF spectrum where applicable. - 5. be capable of interworking with other telecommunications equipment. - 6. operate under the approved conditions and parameters defined by the manufacturers and specified by applicable authorities.